Z3R0ZZZ/Zeroz-Sec-Notes/note/ctf/DGSE_NullVastation_Challenge.md

 By digging into cron.d, I found a hidden task that execute a .pyc, this sound interesting !

-this pyc cypher data and send them to an adress, I must find a way to decypher the data (contain into the capture file), i used this site to decompile : https://pylingual.io/view_chimera?identifier=d2fe70b7d095ec2c8b7ba0bd005606dac730939e40d16a1d9650ea1bf9342b18 (the name nightshade.py will be important !)
+this pyc cipher data and send them to an adress, I must find a way to decypher the data (contained in the capture file), i used this site to decompile : https://pylingual.io/view_chimera?identifier=d2fe70b7d095ec2c8b7ba0bd005606dac730939e40d16a1d9650ea1bf9342b18 (the name nightshade.py will be important !)

-we can see an obfuscate script and here is the desobfuscate version :
+we can see an obfuscated script and here is the deobfuscated version :

 ```python
 import os